dazhouze/BTP/README.md

 ### My phasing result of gene HLA-A reads(IGV view).
 ![my phase](workFlow/HLA-A_my.png)

+If pattern frequency in seed selection is too low (2-3) and the pattern is too many (>40 SNPs) try to lower -w (500bp default) to 300.
 If read extention time is too low (<10) try to lower -c (0.95 default) to 0.8+.